carbon-language/carbon-lang/docs/design/interoperability/example_incremental.md

 However, callers should not need to be modified, keeping this change local.
 By including the generated

-An extern may optionally be added, to leave a stub call for C++ users (as in this example).
+An extern may optionally be added to leave a stub call for C++ users, as in this example.
 Carbon imports of C++ will also be able to use this, essentially resulting in Carbon calling through C++ to call the migrated Carbon code.
 If all C++ callers are being migrated to Carbon atomically in this change, it is not necessary.